 All doctoral theses are deposited and made available in Open Access at the end of the career, with the exception of justified cases for exclusion.

-The IR is the only database for data on the University’s scientific production, responding thus to the University’s objectives regarding the promotion and dissemination of products of scientific research performed by scholars within their institutional activities, in order to increase visibility and impact at national and international level.
+IRIS is the only database for data on the University’s scientific production, responding thus to the University’s objectives regarding the promotion and dissemination of products of scientific research performed by scholars within their institutional activities, in order to increase visibility and impact at national and international level.

 IRIS currently constitutes the Research Information System and is interoperable with MIUR databases and the European portal OpenAIRE.